 Netting Bees for Collection or Photographing

 The best way to capture a bee that you want to release once photographed is by using a net.
 When done properly, netting bees is easy and relatively safe.
 A good net is important and will make the process much easier.
-Bioquip has many options – we have found the $16 student net to be sufficient and durable.
+We recommend this net from Ecology Supplies.

-A warning to the wise, netting bees is not always easy.
+Netting bees is not always easy.
 Even experts regularly miss and have bees escape from their nets.
-Of course practice is the best way to learn – netting anything and everything is a good way to get comfortable (and find cool bugs to iNat).
+Of course practice is the best way to learn—netting anything and everything is a good way to get comfortable (and find cool insects to add iNaturalist Vermont).

 Advanced Bee Netting